MuhtasimTanmoy/notebook/Language/Rust/C++.md

 - An intrusive list is one where the pointer to the next list node is stored in the same structure as the node data.
 This is normally A Bad Thing, as it ties the data to the specific list implementation.
 Most class libraries (for example, the C++ Standard Library) use non-intrusive lists, where the data knows nothing about the list (or other container) implementation.

+- Vector push is defensive is case of move operation, using `no except` optimizes a lot.
+If not fallback to pre c++11 and use copy.

+- Perfect forwarding.

+- Reflection.

 ## Snippet